The Personal Self-Concept Questionnaire (PSQ) measures self-concept based on responses to 18 items, which are grouped into four categories:

 The PSQ is a Likert-type scale with five response options ranging from totally disagree to totally agree.

 Reliability and Validity

-Data analysis supported a four-dimensional model (see the categories above).
-Positive correlations with other self-concept measures were significant.
+Data analysis supported a four-dimensional model (see the four categories above).
+Positive correlations with other self-concept measures were statistically significant.

 The authors estimated it took about 10 minutes to complete the PSQ.

 Their first study included people ages 12 to 36 (n = 506).
 In the second study, ages were 15 to 65 (n = 1135).